Knowledge layer for AI tools

 lore sync addAdd a source directory

-lore search <query>Hybrid search
+lore search <query>Semantic search

 lore research <query>AI-powered deep research